MerginMaps/docs/docs/content/en/support.md

 ![Input Logs](/images/input-logs.png)

-Once you have uploaded the logs, you can contact us (info@lutraconsulting.co.uk) to look into the issues.
+Once you have uploaded the logs, you can contact us [info@lutraconsulting.co.uk](mailto:info@lutraconsulting.co.uk) to look into the issues.

-plugin-logs

 ## Community Support

  - See [GIS Stack Exchange](https://gis.stackexchange.com/questions/tagged/inputapp) with **inputapp** tag to ask questions and see other users' answers.
- - See [QGIS Online docs](https://www.qgis.org/en/docs/index.html) for QGIS Deskop related problem
+ - See [QGIS Online docs](https://www.qgis.org/en/docs/index.html) for QGIS Desktop related problem

 ## Commercial Support